We really like Webflow.

 Two of the elements are completely cut off, and impossible to find on the page.

 Flexbox layouts are the easiest (some may even qualify it as the most magical) solution to this kind of problem.
-In the GIF below, look at how we haven’t changed the direction of the layout—it’s still classified as “Horizontal” (circled in green)—but it adapts and become vertical if the screen size is too narrow for a horizontal alignment to be UX-friendly.
+In the GIF below, look at how we haven’t changed the direction of the layout—it’s still classified as “Horizontal” (circled in green)—but it adapts and become vertical if the screen size is too narrow for a horizontal alignment to be UX-friendly and responsive.

 How did we do this?
 By wrapping our flexbox children elements (i.e. the text boxes themselves), selecting “Wrap” on the “Children” option of the container’s “Layout” design settings (circled in yellow).